university-of-auckland/conflex/README.md

 9. ~~Fix database prefix.~~
 10. ~~Test the application configuration for spaces that don't exist.~~
 11. Change how information gets deleted from the database.
 These should not be committed until an update is completed and should be completed at the same time.
-12. ~~Investigate null applications (e.g. Gallagher Command Center).~~ Caused by the wiki API, not the capsule application.
 13. ~~Update tests to get the config file from the main directory and correctly setup the Confluence and Database APIs.~~
 14. ~~Update README with new command line arguments.~~
 15. Make the application thread safe.